ajakaja/ajakaja.github.io/_notes/xml.md

 <aside class="toggleable" placeholder="<b>Aside</b>: Project idea 1">
-(The closest thing to this is the library [SVG.js](http://svgjs.com/) and for filters [SVG.filter.js](https://github.com/svgdotjs/svg.filter.js))
+The closest thing to this for the browser is the library [SVG.js](http://svgjs.com/) and for filters [SVG.filter.js](https://github.com/svgdotjs/svg.filter.js).

 Unfortunately both seem to assume you already know SVG to use them, and (additionally) do a crappy job of documenting how to do SVG things (like named arguments) correctly in their method-parameter-version of calling things.
-But it's right idea.
+And neither is strongly typed.
+But it's the right direction.

 It would be a productive thing for the world if: